When should a death be registered?

 A death should be registered within five days unless the coroner is investigating the circumstances surrounding the death.

 A death should be registered in the district where it occurred.
 If the person died within Monmouthshire you need to make an appointment with the Monmouthshire register office.

 Details of the death may be given at another register office by making a declaration.
 In this case the necessary documents cannot be issued immediately but will be sent to you in the post from the Monmouthshire office when the declaration has been received.
 Please contact our office if you need further information.

 Do I need to make an appointment?

 You do need to make an appointment to register a death.
 We will meet our appointment times as closely as possible.

-You can see the registrar at Nevill Hall Abergavenny or the Community Hubs in Chepstow or Monmouth.
+You can see the registrar at Usk Register Office or at Nevill Hall Abergavenny, Community Hubs in Chepstow or Monmouth.
 Appointments can be made by phoning the register office on the number below:

 The Register Office

 Why do I need to register a death?